 Cellular Telecommunications Industry Association (CTIA)

-SMS regulations in Europe
+SMS compliance laws in Europe

 Lawfulness, fairness, and transparency